Small Business Resources

 Summary of Government Actions to Support Business

 ****Hospitality Emergency Grant Program.
 Reminder Due by April 1st at 5pm.
 Decided by lottery and announced on April 4th.

 ****New Information Released on the Small Business Emergency Loan Fund

-Payroll Protection Program (PPP) through the SBA as part of the recently released Care Act.
+**Currently out of funding 4/17, contact your local lender to see if they are accepting applications Payroll Protection Program (PPP) through the SBA as part of the recently released Care Act.